-The Business & Resource Committee consists of at least three Directors of the company.
-As a subcommittee of the Board of Directors, the BRC reports to the Board of Directors.
+The Business & Resource Committee consists of at least three Directors of the company and is a sub-committee of the Board of Directors.
 The BRC anchors the following treasury related activities:

 - Board delegates power of borrowing to BRC.
-This is either held by BRC or is delegated partly to key managerial team (MD/CEO/CFO/Company Secretary etc.). - Term loans, Non-convertible debentures, Securitization, Covered bonds transactions are approved by BRC.
+This is either held by BRC or is delegated partly to key managerial team (MD/CEO/CFO/Company Secretary etc.).